metareflection/scala3-lms/doc/PLAN.md

 ## Manual fixes

-- tree-smashed `using` into sveral places (-rewrite suggested but broken)
+- tree-smashed `using` into several places (-rewrite suggested but broken)
+- changed `x.toDouble` to use a manual function